-- The value is too high,
+- The value is too high.

-- The value is too low,
+- The value is too low.

-- The interests held in the land are not correctly apportioned,
+- The interests held in the land are not correctly apportioned.

-- The apportionment of the valuations is incorrect,
+- The apportionment of the valuations is incorrect.

-- Lands which should be included in one valuation have been valued separately,
+- Lands which should be included in one valuation have been valued separately.

-- Lands which should be valued separately have been included in one valuation,
+- Lands which should be valued separately have been included in one valuation.

-- Area, dimensions or description of the land are not correct
+- Area, dimensions or description of the land are not correct.

 Submit the form

-- Name of signatory, and
+- name of signatory, and

 Download and save receipt

-Valuations by municipal councils
+Valuations by local councils

-Paying land tax pending the outcome
+Paying land or vacant residential land tax pending the outcome